|

 1. Change request

-• Shows which assets are involved and includes configuration items CIS
+• Shows which assets are involved, including the configuration items (CIs) in scope

 2. Impact assessment